 - 1 teaspoon menthol oil, crystals or vapor rub —use more to boost the fragrance

 - Combine all ingredients in a small bowl and stir well.

 - The mixture should hold together when squeezed without crumbling, like wet sand.
-If needed, spray or drop small amounts water into the mix until you reach the right consistency.
+If needed, spray small amounts of water into the mix until you reach the right consistency.

-- Push mixture into silicon molds, greased muffin tins, or small plastic containers.
+- Push mixture into silicone molds, greased muffin tins, or small plastic containers.